-Our work has been screened and exhibited at festivals and galleries internationally, including the The Edinburgh Art Festival, the Ottawa Animation Festival, The Tokyo International Film Festival, The San Francisco International Film Festival, The Kyoto Manga Museum, and The Walker Art Center in Minneapolis.
+Our work has been screened and exhibited at festivals and galleries internationally, including the Art Gallery of Ontario, The Edinburgh Art Festival, the Ottawa Animation Festival, The Tokyo International Film Festival, The San Francisco International Film Festival, The Kyoto Manga Museum, and The Walker Art Center in Minneapolis.

 We have received support for projects ranging from experimental animation to short animated films from the Toronto Arts Council, Ontario Arts Council, The Chalmers Arts Fellowship, The Canada Council or the Arts, and Bravo!
 Canada.